-Coordinate all associated activities related to annual review of digital collection development and digital content buying pool development (see Appendix A) and the creation of the annual WPLC budget (see Appendix B)
+Coordinate all associated activities related to annual review of digital collection development and digital content buying pool development and the creation of the annual WPLC budget according to the schedule developed in conjunction with the Board and Steering Committee prior to the start of the calendar year.

 Coordinate and manage planning of the Annual Member meeting.